ECONOMIC MATERIAL MATTERS

 Sustainable local franchise model

-Our development teams support prospective franchisees by:
+Support prospective franchisees by:

-Our operations management teams provide support to franchisees by:
+Provide support to franchisees by:

-The group supports ongoing franchisee profitability by:
+- Support ongoing franchisee profitability by:

 - Supporting consistent food supply, excellent quality and competitive prices through the group’s centralised procurement strategy.

 - Offering a range of restaurant brands that meet the needs of consumers across LSMs.